Contact Us

 The flow will take you from behavioral specification to tuning specifications for the FPGA, synthesis, verification, and onto implementation and download.
 Throughout the design cycle, the various tools within the Project Navigator tool are introduced.
 Use the ISE® software tools to implement a design and gain a firm understanding of the Xilinx FPGA architecture.
 Learn the best design practices from the pros and understand the subtleties of the Xilinx design flow.
 This course covers ISE software 12.1 features, such as the Architecture Wizard, I/O Planner, and the Constraints Editor.
 Other topics include FPGA architecture, good design practices, understanding report contents, and global timing constraints.
 [Close] |

-| ADVANCED FPGA | |||||||||
+ADVANCED FPGA | ||||||

 Click here

-| Designing for Performance | 31/03/12 | 2 |
+Designing for Performance | Call | 2 |

 Click here

-Attending the Designing for Performance class will help you create more efficient designs.
-This course can help you fit your design into a smaller FPGA or a lower speed grade for reducing system costs.
+Attending the Designing for Performance class will help you create more efficient FPGA designs.
+This course will enable you to optimize your design for usage in a smaller FPGA or a lower speed grade for reducing system costs.
 In addition, by mastering the tools and the design methodologies presented in this course, you will be able to create your design faster, shorten your development time, and lower development costs.
+Level:FPGA3 [Close] |

 Click here